Tetra-Pak-APIs/TetraPak.AspNet/TetraPak.AspNet.Api/README.md

 ### How API traffic is managed

-Now that we know the terms involbved with API management; how is this management actually working?
+Now that we know the terms involved with API management; how is this management actually working?
 As some client makes a request to an API (via its [*sidecar*][sidecar]); how can TPAS manage it, and ensure no unauthorized requests are successfully made by "rouge" clients?

 ![API Management](../_graphics/api-mgmt-pattern.png)